 This morning in the CSS wood shop, first second and third grade students made desk organizers as shown at left.
 Each had room for two pencils, note cards, and eraser and folding foot long ruler.
 Seventh, 8th and 9th grade students finished their low dining table made from a pine stump, and we applied finish to the computer cabinets which will be used to hold and charge laptop computers in the middle school and high school classrooms.

 For just a few minutes this afternoon, I want to address the issue of curriculum and project design from an angle proposed by the importance of the hands in learning.
 The basic principles and elements of design by artists are intended as a set of goals for 2 dimensional work, and a means to accomplish those goals.
 They also apply to 3-d design and the design of curriculum and even schools as institutions.
-The principles, or objectives (goals) of design are as follows and apply whether you are designing a box, a large piece of furniture or a school experiential learning opportunity for kids:
+The principles, or objectives (goals) of design are as follows and apply whether you are designing a box, a large piece of furniture or a school experiential learning opportunity for kids:- Unity

 - Harmony